The Court of Appeals has issued an opinion regarding sanctions for bad faith claims that has a lot of lawyers on both sides of the “v” talking.

 The chance of this argument carrying the day was zero.
 That is the problem with this case from the outset: the civil case has zero chance of success.
 Could it be that Mr. W was the innocent party that was wronged in this whole thing?
 Of course.
 No one knows, but the parties involved, and they might not even know themselves.
 But the court system is not the place to right every wrong.

 I’m sure these are smart people.
 But so much time and energy was devoted to all of this, with absolutely no purpose other than spite.
 The lawsuits where everyone loses are the ones that should not be filed.
 Again, I don’t know the details of the facts outside of this opinion.
 But the criminal case, Mr. W’s civil suit, and the Gs’ motion for costs were all just a waste of the taxpayers’, the insurance company’s, and the parties’ time and money.
 The whole adventure was frivolous, and no one had clean hands.

 I can’t tell you how few motions I have filed in my life for any sanctions, much less monetary sanctions, even as a defense lawyer.

 This is a new opinion.
 I wrote about it because I have been falling behind in my blogging of late and an appellate ruling is always good fodder for a post.
 But I think I have lost 6 IQ points just writing this post.
 I wouldn’t do it all over again.
-I’m going to hit the publish button simply because I need to pretend this last hour of my life had some meaning.
+I will hit the publish button because I need to pretend this last hour of my life had some meaning.

 If your goal is to torture yourself, you can read the full opinion here.